-How can you determine if your resource planning processes for project management are adequate?
+How can you determine if your processes for resource planning in project management are adequate?
 What requirements do they have to meet?

 Resource planning processes are shaped by your company’s form of organization.
-This article will outline how the process of resource planning differs between matrix and line organizations.
+This article will outline how the processes for resource planning differ between matrix and line organizations.

 Appropriate process cycles are important for both forms of organization, and resource commitments should always remain stable over an entire cycle.